 A way women can negate the premium discrepancy is to find a policy with unisex rates.
 A unisex rate can reduce a woman’s insurance premium by 30 percent to 50 percent.

-Insurers will pay extra attention assessing your health.
+Insurers will pay extra attention when assessing your health.
 You will be asked about your medical history and current health conditions.
 This includes your past and current tobacco use.
 You will also likely have to submit to a paramedical exam.

 The exam is similar to a physical checkup.
 An independent third party will conduct the exam.
 It is paid for by the insurance company.
-A technician will record your height, weight, body mass index, pulse and blood pressure.
+A technician will record your height, weight, body mass index, pulse, and blood pressure.
 The examiner will collect blood and urine

 The tech will ask several questions about your health.
 Some questions will be repeats of what you provided on the application.
 These include: